speedcontrol/nodecg-speedcontrol/READMES/Configuration.md

 Once the Twitch integration settings are fully set up and your NodeCG server has been (re)started, you will see a "Connect with Twitch" button on the dashboard, which can be used to authorise nodecg-speedcontrol with Twitch.

-Currently, you must either:
-- Login with the channel you wish to have the information updated for *or*
-- Specify a channel name in the `channelName` setting that the account you logged in with has editor access for.
-Currently if this setting is used, the FrankerFaceZ integration will not successfully be able set the featured channels due to a limitation in the FrankerFaceZ service.

-If you decide to use the 2nd option above, there is also another boolean, `ffzUseRepeater`; if this is true it will never attempt to set the FrankerFaceZ featured channels but instead will make the bundle emit a `repeaterFeaturedChannels` message so if you want to work around this limitation in your own bundle you can; see the [API documentation](API.md) for more information.
+For most people, it is advised that you connect using the same account that you want the information updated for. ***Unfortunately it is no longer possible to just be an editor for a channel that you specify in `channelName`, due to Twitch API permission changes.*** If you cannot log into said account, you will need to find a workaround, see the "Advanced Users" section below.

 There is also another optional parameter, `additionalScopes`, which is an array of strings, which if any are specified will be added to the Twitch authorisation request and allow the token to have more control, which can be useful if you plan to use the [Twitch API request feature](./API/NodeCG-Messages.md#twitchAPIRequest) feature.
 By default we request these scopes, so if you specify these again they will be ignored:
 - `channel:edit:commercial`